zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

 <hr/>

-### Passing by Value
+## Passing by Value

-Now we will change the function above slightly so that we can pass by REFERENCE.
-This is still pseudo-code but I've put the `&` there to say "the arguments you pass into this function will be passed by REFERENCE.
+Now we will change the function above slightly so that we can *pass by reference* and show how that is different.

+This is still pseudo-code but I've put the `&` there to say "the arguments you pass into this function will be passed by reference.
 The `&` syntax is pretty common but some languages do it differently.

 Here is the full code: